 Geography : Stretching 400 km in length and 50 km in width, the main island, Grande Terre, is encircled by an immense coral barrier and traversed from north to south by a mountain range, with peaks reaching nearly 1,600 meters in altitude.

-Time difference : Compared to France, +10 hours in winter and +9 hours in summer.
-For example, when it is 9:00 AM in Paris on December 10, it is 7:00 PM in Nouméa on the same day.
+Time Difference : Compared to France: +10 hours in winter and +9 hours in summer.
+Example: When it is 9:00 AM in Paris on December 10, it is 7:00 PM in Nouméa on the same day.

 Telephone : The international dialing code for New Caledonia is +687.